 Recycling– Recycle your Christmas tree by shredding it for mulch for the garden.

 Looking for a garden project for the New Year?
 Check out your local Community Wood Recycling social enterprise they will generally stock a wide range of good quality, competitively priced recycled wood for all your DIY and building needs.
 Their aim is to prevent valuable resources from being wasted.
-Partners such as the eco-conscious housebuilder Barratt Homes is committed to ensuring the environmental impact of their sites is kept to a minimum and has become a great supporter of wood recycling.
-The award-winning scheme reuses the wood waste for DIY for building projects, transforms it into a range of reclaimed-wood products or process it into biomas fuel.
+Partners such as the eco-conscious housebuilder Barratt Homes is committed to ensuring the environmental impact of their sites are kept to a minimum and has become great supporter of wood recycling.
+The award-winning scheme reuses the wood waste for DIY for building projects, transforms it into a range of reclaimed-wood products or process it into biomass fuel.

 Birds and Wildlife– Gardens can prove a real life-saver for birds at this time of year, especially when it is frosty or snowy.
 Holly and other berries are a great source of food for birds.
 Birds will become bolder, venturing into gardens in search of scattered scraps and well-stocked feeders and bird tables so keep putting out food and water for hungry birds.

 Fallen apples can still be a good food source, which you can supplement with sliced fruit from the kitchen.

 Take care not to disturb creatures hibernating in the corner of a shed, or under vegetation.
 Leaves, dried stems and the seed heads of flowers provide shelter for over-wintering lacewings, ladybirds and other insects.
 A pile of fallen branches is likely to have become home to a rich variety of wildlife, even a hedgehog.
 Instead of having a bonfire, rake rotting branches, grass clippings, and fallen leaves into heaps and leave them to rot down naturally.